swharden/SWHarden.com/content/blog2/2022-03-12-github-actions-ip.md

 tags: ["github"]
 ---

-# Determine the IP of your GitHub Action Runner

 **I recently had the need to determine the IP address of the server running my GitHib Action.** Knowing this may be useful to match-up individual workflow runs with specific entries in log files, or temporarily whitelisting the action runner's IP during testing.